runwayml/learn/README.md

 [![Runway Slack](https://img.shields.io/badge/slack-runwayml.slack.com-33b279.svg)](https://runwayml.slack.com/)

-This is the public documentation for [Runway](https://runwayml.com/).
+This is the public page to learn about how to use [Runway](https://runwayml.com/).
 This includes technical references, the Runway API docs, tutorials and examples.

-The documentation is online at [http://docs.runwayml.com](http://docs.runwayml.com)
+The site is online at [http://learn.runwayml.com](http://learn.runwayml.com)

 ## Developing and running locally

-The documentation site is built with [docsify](https://docsify.js.org/#/).
+This site is built with [docsify](https://docsify.js.org/#/).

 To get started developing locally first install `docsify-cli` globally by running: